ahmadjawidjami/AEC-Final-Project/README.md

 - Rohullah Ayobi (380448) @rohullahayobi
 - Stefan Stojkovski (387529) @stefan.stojkovski

-## Project extension
-- A: kill a project when the time is up and the goal is not met.

 ## How to run it
 - Go to project folder.
 - Run the following command: